What is HDPE Material? | The Ultimate Guide

 Consumer Goods

-HDPE’s inexpensiveness and easy processability with injection molding and extrusion molding make it a highly usable consumer goods application.
+HDPE’s inexpensiveness and easy processability with injection and extrusion molding make it a highly usable consumer goods application.

 Products like kitchen wares, ice trays, food and packaging, dustbins, etc.